day8/re-frame/README.md

   - write component functions  (view layer).
   - write and register event handler functions  (control layer and/or state transition layer).

 All the parts are lovely and simple.
-And yet they plug together in a lovely reactive loop which is a delight to understand, program and debug.
+And yet they compose in a lovely reactive loop which is a delight to understand, program and debug.